Free Pima County Public Records Search (Criminal, Marital, Court)

 Court records for cases tried in Pima County can be found by searching the Superior Court, the Consolidated Justice Court (Pima County’s Justice of the Peace court), or the several municipal and tribal courts located in the county.

-Find Court Case Information via the Pima County Superior Court
+Retrieve Court Case Information From the Pima County Superior Court

 The Superior Court of Pima County hears cases related to civil, criminal, family law, juvenile, and probate matters.
 Court records are maintained by the Pima County Clerk of the Superior Court.

-No matter what method is used, copies of records cost 50 cents per page.
-Certified copies that bear the Clerk’s seal cost $30 plus 50 cents per page.
+No matter what method is used, copies of records cost $0.50 per page.
+Certified copies that bear the Clerk’s seal cost $30 plus $0.50 per page.
 Requesting copies by mail or fax adds a $7 handling fee.

 To request records in person, visit the Clerk’s office during office hours (Monday through Friday, from 8 a.m. to 4:30 p.m.) at this location: